Public Health Reporting for Electronic Health Record Incentive Programs

 If an EP or EH does not qualify to report for a measure, they are eligible for an exclusion for that measure.
 Exclusion documents are available for the following measures:

-- For EPs or EHs that do not administer immunizations
+- Immunizations: For EPs or EHs that do not administer immunizations

 - Syndromic Surveillance: For EHs that do not have an emergency room or EPs that do not practice at an urgent care clinic

 EPs or EHs may be eligible for multiple exclusions based on the nature of their practice.
-To obtain exclusion documents, contact the Meaningful Use Coordinator at (573) 751-6127 or MOPHIE@health.mo.gov.
+To obtain exclusion documents, contact the Public Health Authority at MOPHIE@health.mo.gov.

 What role does DHSS play?

-To accomplish the goals of Meaningful Use, DHSS works with each provider to confirm their submission of electronic data and that their data submissions meet the state or national standards.
+To accomplish the goals of the EHR Incentive Programs, DHSS works with each provider to confirm their submission of electronic data and that their data submissions meet the state or national standards.
 Any changes to the provider’s electronic messages require DHSS to review to assure the changes have not impacted the quality of the data.

-For questions related to the public health measures, contact the DHSS Meaningful Use Coordinator at (573) 751-6127 or MOPHIE@health.mo.gov.
+For questions related to the public health measures, contact the Public Health Authority at MOPHIE@health.mo.gov.